quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Using Server Retry for Redirection

-QUIC provides a Server Retry packet that can be sent by a server in response to the Client Initial packet.
-The server may choose a new connection ID in that packet and the client will retry by sending another Client Initial packet with the server-selected connection ID.
-This mechanism can be used to redirect a connection to a different server, e.g. due to performance reasons or when servers in a server pool are upgraded gradually, and therefore may support different versions of QUIC.
+QUIC provides a Retry packet that can be sent by a server in response to the client Initial packet.
+The server may choose a new connection ID in that packet and the client will retry by sending another client Initial packet with the server-selected connection ID.
+This mechanism can be used to redirect a connection to a different server, e.g., due to performance reasons or when servers in a server pool are upgraded gradually, and therefore may support different versions of QUIC.

 In this case, it is assumed that all servers belonging to a certain pool are served in cooperation with load balancers that forward the traffic based on the connection ID.
-A server can choose the connection ID in the Server Retry packet such that the load balancer will redirect the next Client Initial packet to a different server in that pool.
+A server can choose the connection ID in the Retry packet such that the load balancer will redirect the next Initial packet to a different server in that pool.
 Alternatively the load balancer can directly offer a Retry service as further described in {{?QUIC-LB}}.

 {{Section 4 of RFC5077}} describes an example approach for constructing TLS resumption tickets that can be also applied for validation tokens,